Fine tuning your Cloud Setup

 Installing additional software

 tmux is not installed in most cloud Linux instances.
-However you can install new software packages using Package Managers like YUM (for Red Hat and Centos instances) or APT (for Debian or Ubuntu instances).
-We will explore how to install
+However when you start a new instance, you can install new software packages using Package Managers like YUM (for Red Hat and Centos instances) or APT (for Debian or Ubuntu instances).

 Search for APT packages using including software

-Most common software tools will have a package named the same, but this is not always the case.
+Most common software tools will have a package named with the same name, but this is not always the case.
 If you know the name of the program you wish to install, but are not sure of the package name, you can use the

 apt program to search packages:

 $ apt search tmux Sorting...
 Done Full Text Search...
 Done tmux/trusty,now 1.8-5 amd64 [installed] terminal multiplexer $

 On our system, searching for tmux only gives one result, and it is already installed.